Human–wildlife conflict: North America

 Instances of human-wildlife conflict are widespread in North America.
 In Wisconsin, United States wolf depredation of livestock is a prominent issue that resulted in the injury or death of 377 domestic animals over a 24-year span.
 Similar incidents were reported in the Greater Yellowstone ecosystem, with reports of wolves killing pets and livestock.
 Expanding urban centers have created increasing human-wildlife conflicts, with interactions between human and coyotes and mountain lions documented in cities in Colorado and California, respectively, among others.
 Big cats are a similar source of conflict in Central Mexico, where reports of livestock depredation are widespread, while interactions between humans and coyotes were observed in Canadian cities as well.

 Oceania

 On K'gari-Fraser Island in Australia, attacks by wild dingoes on humans (including the well-publicized death of a child) created a human-wildlife crisis that required scientific intervention to manage.
 In New Zealand, distrust and dislike of introducing predatory birds (such as the New Zealand falcon) to vineyard landscapes led to tensions between people and the surrounding wildlife.
 In extreme cases large birds have been reported to attack people who approach their nests, with human-magpie conflict in Australia a well-known example.
 Even conflict in urban environments has been documented, with development increasing the frequency of human-possum interactions in Sydney.

-The Emu War is another example of human-wildlife conflict, where the Australian government famously sent two soldiers into south Australia to hunt and kill Emu's.